Jeanne Galzy: Biography

 Galzy was born in 1883 in Montpellier, France, the daughter of a wholesaler and an unpublished poet.
 She grew up in a Protestant environment and went to better schools, exceedingly rare for a young girl of the time.
 She studied at the École normale supérieure de jeunes filles in Sèvres and passed the agrégation competitive exam.

-In 1915 she gained a position teaching at the boys' lycée in Montpellier; she was the first woman to teach at the school and replaced a man who had died in the trenches of World War I. While teaching, she contracted tuberculosis, and went to convalesce in Berck.
+In 1915, she gained a position teaching at the boys' lycée in Montpellier; she was the first woman to teach at the school and replaced a man who had died in the trenches of World War I. While teaching, she contracted tuberculosis, and went to convalesce in Berck.
 This experience led her to write Les Allongés, which received the Prix Femina in 1923.
 She went back to teaching, but after suffering a relapse devoted her life to writing.

 Having published five novels, a play, and having received a number of literary awards, in 1929 she delivered a novel of lesbian love between a teacher and a student, L'Initiatrice aux mains vides, translated in English as Burnt Offering and the winner of the 1930 Prix Brentano (which earned her $1000 and a translation of her book in English).
-Jeunes Filles en serre chaude (1934) aimed to be the portrait of the students of the École normale supérieure in Sèvres; the school was reputed to be a "breeding ground of homosexual relationship," and had earlier been the subject of a novel exploring same-sex desire, Les Sevriennes (1900) by Gabrielle Reval.
+Jeunes Filles en serre chaude (1934) aimed to be the portrait of the students of the École normale supérieure in Sèvres; the school was reputed to be a "breeding ground of homosexual relationship," and had earlier been the subject of a novel exploring same-sex desire, Les Sevriennes (1900) by Gabrielle Réval.
 Galzy was a member of the jury for the Prix Femina for more than five decades.